namrqthakaipa/namrqthakaipa/README.md

-## Hi there 👋 This is Namratha Kaipa
+## Hi there 👋
+My Name is Namratha Kaipa,
+Passionate about bridging development and operations, I thrive on creating automated, reliable, and efficient systems that bring ideas to life.